statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 - them to afford one another assistance for the purpose of imposing penalties for breaches committed.
 ###*ad annex to the Agreement*

 Notwithstanding paragraph 4 of the general provisions of the annex to this Agreement, Switzerland may dispense with the requirement that employers must sign the weekly reports in the individual control book.IN WITNESS WHEREOF, the undersigned, being duly authorized thereto, have signed this Protocol.
-DONE at Geneva this first day of July nineteen hundred and seventy, in a single copy, in the English and French languages, the two texts being equally authentic.
+DONE at Geneva this first day of July nineteen hundred and seventy, in a single copy, in the English and French languages, the two texts being equally authentic,

 ####Europese Overeenkomst nopens de arbeidsvoorwaarden voor de bemanningen van motorrijtuigen in het internationale vervoer over de weg (AETR)